4byte/snowem-docs/docs/index.md

 This document is intended to help developers set up Snowem service and write web applications.

-## Introduction
+### Introduction
 Snowem is a lightweight live streaming server, based on webrtc technology.
-Basically, a video stream is identified by a channel id - an integer.
 Snowem has three built-in subsystems, which are designed for developers to easily integrate media streams into web applictions.

  * `RESTful Web Service` is used for channel management.
  * `Websocket Sevrer` plays a role of signaling service in WebRTC stack.